 Marketing emphasises understanding, creating and delivering value for money to customers so that are interested in the business, eager to become customers and then to stay customers over the long term.

 Strategy joins the two together and taught me how the twin demands on any successful business didn’t have to be a trade-off through the prices charged to customers.

 As this learning happened at the same time as the early 1990s recession, it also taught me that you have to pay careful attention to the external environment because the situation can change from benign/supportive to very nasty.
 Worse those changes can happen very quickly when market pressures caused competitors to cut prices sharply in a vain attempt to maintain volumes.

 I also kept gaining additional commercial responsibilities in successive management shake-ups because I had a knack for improving the performance of people and processes.
 This included taking line responsibility for export sales, the UK sales office, purchasing of goods for resale, production planning and stock control for a 200+ employee manufacturing and distribution business.

-When I decided to follow a career of self employment in 1995, I knew my skills created a diamond:
+When I decided to follow a career as a self employed consultant, coach and interim manager in 1995, I knew my skills created a diamond:

 - Strategy and the importance of pulling everything together in a consistent way

 - Process improvement

 Since then, my work has continued within that diamond, sometimes with more focus on one element than the others.

 In summarising what makes me different from other business coaches and advisors, it’s because…